 The prayer and meditation room (Building 109) is available for anyone to use for prayer, meditation or other spiritual purposes.
 The room requires a current student or staff card for swipe access.

-Catholic Mass occurs every Wednesday and Friday at 12pm, and prayer, bible study and meditation groups meet in this space.
+Prayer, bible study and meditation groups meet in this space.
 Please check the faith communities and visiting chaplains pages below for schedules.

 Booked meetings have priority, so please always check the schedule on the door.
 For booking requests and other queries, please email multi faith services.